 - Show Recognition and Appreciation

 When it comes to increasing employee retention and lowering turnover, leaders can start by focusing on communication and support.
 For example, in a report on employee loyalty, TINYpulse®, a feedback-based internal communication tool, found that “high performers rate the level of support they receive at an 8/10, low performers rate it at a 6.8/10.”
 When business owners and executives spend more time bridging gaps and offering help, team members feel more engaged and happier at work.

 Bridge communication issues by:

 - Asking an employee questions about what might be causing conflict or underperformance.

 - Actively listening and trying to understand a team member’s point of view.

-- Thinking of a solution to the problem at hand.
+- Working through problem solving and solutions together.
 For example, maybe an employee needs more training, or they’re experiencing a block in productivity caused by another person.

 When leaders open lines of communication, they can solve issues as they occur rather than allowing them to become large-scale problems.

 Having the right approach when providing feedback is a great employee retention strategy.
 For example, it can make a significant difference in motivation and productivity.
 Research from Gallup shows employees who receive positive feedback “are 3.9 times more likely to be engaged than employees who felt hurt.”